-PROPOSAL FOUR

-AMENDMENT TO THE CHARTER TO INCREASE THE AUTHORIZED NUMBER OF SHARES OF COMMON STOCK AND PREFERRED STOCK
+PROPOSAL FOUR AMENDMENT TO THE CHARTER TO INCREASE THE AUTHORIZED NUMBER OF SHARES OF COMMON STOCK

-Our Board is seeking the approval of our stockholders of an amendment to the Charter to increase the number of authorized shares of capital stock consisting of (i) Class A common stock from 300,000,000 shares to 450,000,000 shares, and (ii) Preferred Stock from 12,000,000 shares to 20,000,000 shares (the "Certificate of Amendment").
+Our Board is seeking the approval of our stockholders of an amendment to the Charter to increase the number of authorized shares of Common Stock from 300,000,000 shares to 450,000,000 shares (the "Certificate of Amendment").

 The additional shares of Common Stock authorized for issuance under the Certificate of Amendment would be a part of the existing class of Common Stock and, if and when issued, would have the same rights and privileges as the Common Stock presently issued and outstanding.
 Our Common Stock has no preemptive rights to purchase Common Stock or other securities.
-The additional shares of Preferred Stock authorized for issuance under the Certificate of Amendment would be available to be issued, by our Board in accordance with our Charter, in one or more series of Preferred Stock as established from time to time and in an amount, with certain rights and privileges, as determined by our Board.